All Episodes

 And of course, this couple with Gina Gaston's story aired only so far on Fox and Friends yesterday morning of all the voter fraud that took place against Hillary by the Obama campaign starting in Iowa.

-They basically just locked Hillary supporters out of the Hawkeye Cockye.
+They basically just locked Hillary supporters out of the Hawkeye Caucasi.

-So now Fox News is reporting uh, ladies and gentlemen, that uh the wife of an oil executive is in the hospital after getting shrapnel in a bomb in a package, shrapnel bomb in a package.
+So now Fox News is reporting, ladies and gentlemen, that the wife of an oil executive is in the hospital after getting shrapnel in a bomb, in a package, shrapnel bomb in a package.

-Now, if I want to know where Bill Clinton is or Eric Holder.
+Now, I want to know where Bill Clinton is or Eric Holder or Salazar.

 Remember now, the reason I bring this up is because Clinton's out there saying that all this hate talk on the radio is leading to crimes.